-In the British Isles natural vegetation covers only 10 % of the land (not only forests, but also heath land and bog), whilst in northern Scandinavia and Russia this percentage comes up to 90%.
+In the British Isles natural vegetation covers only 10% of the land (not only forests, but also heath land and bog), whilst in northern Scandinavia and Russia this percentage comes up to 90%.
 However, these are areas unsuitable for agriculture because of their climate.

 The diversity of species in the forests depends on the geographical position, but also on the forest management policy implemented over the years.
 For the past 200 years, European forestry has preferred monospecific coniferous tree stands (mainly spruce and pine), resulting in the reduction of mixed and deciduous forests.
 Currently, due to the reconstruction of tree stands, there are more forest areas adapted to their natural habitat.
-Across Europe, mixed forests cover about 14 % of forest area.
+Across Europe, mixed forests cover about 14% of forest area.
 The largest shares of these tree stands are found in Malta (60 %), Czech Republic (56 %), Latvia and Estonia (above 40 %).
 Monospecific coniferous forests dominate because of natural conditions (climate and soil), mainly in northern countries (Scandinavia) and in mountain areas (Austria, Germany, Switzerland).

-Mountain forest in Austria.
+Left: Beech forest in Germany.
+Source: A. Schilling Right: Mountain forest in Austria.
 Source: YPEF Austria